 1) Advertising.
 Today this takes the form of A) branded content posts, meaning posts that advertise products; B) banner and video ads; and C) social media and newsletter promotion.
 I reject at least 98% of advertising offers I receive and only select ones that I think will be of value to my readers.
 Posts that contain branded content contain a disclosure stating so.

 2) Sponsorship.
-While the vast majority of my travels are at my own expense, sometimes travel companies and DMOs (destination marketing organizations, like tourism boards) pay me to visit their destinations or take part in their activities and cover them on social media and writing about them on the blog.
+While the vast majority of my travels are at my own expense, sometimes travel companies and DMOs (destination marketing organizations, like tourism boards) pay me to visit their destinations or take part in their activities.
+They cover my expenses and pay me for my time; they do not pay for coverage, as coverage is provided strictly at my editorial discretion.
 I reject the vast majority of sponsored travel offers and only accept the ones that genuinely interest me.

 While I receive monetary compensation for most of these trips, I occasionally take part in unpaid trips and activities.
 Posts that cover sponsored travel contain a disclosure stating so.